jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### Standard In

-  The __standard in__ is the default mehtod of getting text input into the terminal.
+  The __standard in__ is the default method of getting text input into the terminal.
 Currently this happens to be the keyboard.
 The __standard in__ from the keyboard can be overridden by using the reversed angle bracket ```<``` to read __standard in__ from a file.
 You can send the content of any file to a command with input redirection only if it accepts input from __standard in__ to begin with.
 Why might you want to send __standard in__ from anywhere other then the keyboard?
 Here are a couple of examples.
 ```bash
 wc < state-of-the-union-address.txt
 ```